 Child Sexual Abuse Clinic Evaluation of Dylan Farrow

-Below is the typed transcription fir the Child Sexual Abuse Clinic Evaluation of Dylan Farrow by the Yale-New Haven Hospital, followed by the original document.
+Below is the typed transcription for the Child Sexual Abuse Clinic Evaluation of Dylan Farrow by the Yale-New Haven Hospital, followed by the original document. – (External links to the original document: Scribe)

 Yale-New Haven Hospital